isomerpages/mof-vital/media-library/publications/_posts/2023-01-04-post-CE's new year message to VITAL staff.md

 			<div style="font-size: 20px;color:#585858;text-align:justify;">19.</div>
 		</td>
 		<td style="border: 0px;padding:0px;">
-			<div style="font-size: 20px;color:#585858;text-align:justify;">Let me cite one example – one of our officers joined VITAL in 2012 (mid-career) as a Senior Executive and retired from service in Feb 2019.
+			<div style="font-size: 20px;color:#585858;text-align:justify;">Let me cite one example – one of our officers joined VITAL in 2012 (mid-career) as a Senior Executive and retired from service in February 2019.
 He was re-employed at the same substantive grade, as an Ops-Tech specialist.
 For many years, he had been picking up new skills on his own, including RPA, PowerBI, Tableau, Excel and more.
 Hence, he qualified for the Ops-Tech Specialist role.   </div><br>
 		</td>
 	</tr>
 		<tr style="border: 0px;padding:0px;">